facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 Core Concepts
 -------------

-We're going to introduce some of the terminology we use to help us think in the ParlAI framework.
+We're going to introduce some of the terminology we use in the ParlAI framework.
 In ParlAI, we call an environment a **world**.
 In each world, there are **agents**.
 Examples of agents include models and datasets.
 Agents interact with each other by taking turns acting and observing **acts**.

-To concretize this, we'll consider the train loop used to train a Transformer ranker on the Twitter dataset in our Quick Start.
+To concretize this, we'll consider the train loop used to train a Transformer ranker on the Twitter dataset in our :doc:`Quick Start <tutorial_quick>`.
 We call this train environment a world, and it contains two agents - the transformer model and the dataset.
 The model and dataset agents interact with each other in this way: the dataset acts first and outputs a batch of train examples with the correct labels.
 The model observes this act to get the train examples, and then acts by doing a single train step on this batch (predicting labels and updating its parameters according to the loss).
 The dataset observes this act and outputs the next batch, and so on.

-Now let's take a more detailed look at these concepts.
+That's just a quick overview.
+Now let's take a more detailed look at these concepts and how to use them.

 Agents
 ^^^^^^

 The most basic concept in ParlAI is an Agent.
-Agents can be humans, a simple bot which repeats back anything that it hears, your perfectly-tuned neural network, a dataset being read out, or anything else that might send messages or interact with its environment.
+An agent can be a human, a simple bot which repeats back anything that it hears, your perfectly tuned neural network, a dataset being read out, or anything else that might send messages or interact with its environment.

 Agents have two primary methods they need to define: